 Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Employment Affairs and Social Protection.
 He has held this position since 2006.

-Helen is the representative from the Department of Employment Affairs and Social Protection.
+Roshin is the representative from the Department of Social Protection.